dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 End Sub

 After Excel executes this procedure, cell A1 on Sheet1 of the active workbook contains the value 994.92.
-If the active workbook doesn't have a sheet named Sheet1, the result of executing that macro is an error message.
-VBA just follows

-instructions, and it can't work with a sheet that doesn't exist.
+If the active workbook doesn’t have a sheet named Sheet1, the result of executing that macro is an error message.
+VBA just follows instructions, and it can’t work with a sheet that doesn’t exist.

-Each object has its own set of properties, although some properties are common

-to many objects.
+Each object has its own set of properties, although some properties are common to many objects.
 For example, many (but not all) objects have a Visible property.
 Most objects also have a Name property.

-Some object properties are read-only properties, which means that your code can

-get the property's value, but it can't change it.
-For example, the Application object has a property called Version that returns the version number of the Excel that's

-running.
-You can't change the Version property index; it's read-only.
+Some object properties are read-only properties, which means that your code can get the property’s value, but it can’t change it.
+For example, the Application object has a property called Version that returns the version number of the Excel that’s running.
+You can’t change the Version property index; it’s read-only.

 As mentioned earlier in this chapter, a collection is also an object.
 This means that a collection also has properties.
 For example, you can determine how many workbooks are open by accessing the Count property of the Workbooks collection.
 The following VBA procedure displays a message box that tells you how many workbooks are open:

 Sub CountBooks()